-- 4.1 This SA Report appraises the proposed modifications10 that have been made to the Core Strategy that are considered to potentially result in significant effects on sustainability objectives. - 4.2 Each of the modifications that are proposed to the Plan following the Examination have been assessed by members of the team that undertook the original SA of the Plan in order to consider whether these modifications merit further SA.
-Appendix A provides a complete schedule of the proposed modifications to the Plan and details which of these are considered to potentially result in significant effects on sustainability objectives and the reasons for these conclusions. - 4.3 Following the completion of this assessment, an appraisal has been undertaken of each of the modifications that are considered to be 'significant' in SA terms.
+- 4.1 This SA Report appraises the proposed modifications10 that have been made to the Local Plan: Core Strategy that are considered to potentially result in significant effects on sustainability objectives. - 4.2 Each of the modifications that are proposed to the Plan following the Examination have been assessed by members of the team that undertook the original SA of the Plan in order to consider whether these modifications merit further SA.
+Appendix A provides a complete schedule of the modifications to the Plan that were proposed following the initial hearing sessions in November 2013 and the receipt of the Inspector's interim findings in January 2014.
+Appendix B provides a complete schedule of the further modifications to the Plan which have been proposed following the further hearing sessions in July 2014, and further interim findings from the Inspector.
+Both of these appendices detail which of the proposed modifications are considered to potentially result in significant effects on sustainability objectives and the reasons for these conclusions. - 4.3 Following the completion of this assessment, an appraisal has been undertaken of each of the modifications that are considered to be 'significant' in SA terms.
 Amongst the more significant changes to the plan is the inclusion of a revised approach to the release of land from the Green Belt in order to meet Knowsley's development needs.
 Specifically, the modifications to the Plan seek to allocate a number of Sustainable Urban Extensions (SUEs) that will be released from the Green Belt on adoption of the Plan.
 Four alternative strategic options in relation to the release of these sites have been considered and each of these options has been subject to SA.
-An appraisal has also been undertaken of a number of policies that will support the delivery of these SUEs and also of a number of site specific options for each of the individual SUEs and area of safeguarded land. - 4.4 The appraisal has also considered two alternative sites which have been proposed for release from the Green Belt by the landowners and discussed at the Core Strategy hearings in November 2013 one of which is a site that has previously been considered during the preparation of the Plan but which has been re-appraised to take account of an amendment to its boundary. - 4.5 Amongst the modifications to the Plan which have been deemed to be 'significant', and which have therefore been subject to appraisal, is a number of amendments to Policy CS27: Planning for and Paying for New Infrastructure.
-This appraisal of the revised Policy CS27 has taken into account an earlier assessment undertaken by the Council11 which considered how a number of different options in relation to the prioritising of particular contributions would impact on the social, economic and environmental objectives.
+An appraisal has also been undertaken of a number of policies that will support the delivery of these SUEs and also of a number of site specific options for each of the individual SUEs and area of safeguarded land, including further modifications proposed following the reconvened hearings. - 4.4 The appraisal has also considered two alternative sites which have been proposed for release from the Green Belt by the landowners and discussed at the Core Strategy hearings in November 2013 one of which is a site that has previously been considered during the preparation of the Plan but which has been re-appraised to take account of an amendment to its boundary. - 4.5 Amongst the modifications to the Plan which have been deemed to be 'significant', and which have therefore been subject to appraisal, is a number of amendments to Policy CS27: Planning for and Paying for New Infrastructure.
+Further modifications have also been made to this policy following the reconvened hearings.
+This appraisal of the revised Policy CS27 has taken into account these further modifications and also an earlier assessment undertaken by the Council11 which considered how a number of different options in relation to the prioritising of particular contributions would impact on the social, economic and environmental objectives.

-10 Knowsley Local Plan: Core Strategy Schedule of Proposed Modifications to the Submission Document (Knowsley MBC, 2014)
+10 Knowsley Local Plan: Core Strategy Schedule of Proposed Modifications to the Submission Document (Knowsley MBC, 2014) and Knowsley Local Plan: Core Strategy Schedule of Further Modifications to the Submission Document (Knowsley MBC, 2014).